Watershed-wide

 • Perform a watershed-wide flood risk assessment under current precipitation estimates and future climate change projections

-• Develop a framework to evaluate flood mitigation projects
+• Conduct a high-level risk analysis for potential pipe failures or clogging at creek crossings Develop a framework to evaluate flood mitigation projects

 • Phase 3, currently underway, also has several goals:

-• Identify and evaluate cost-effective flood risk reduction projects in the creek corridor
+• Identify and evaluate flood risk reduction projects in the creek corridor

 • Plan for flooding issues within the watershed